lueck1803/interia-PT/inertia PT/General/Therapie.md

 # ADHD

-## Improve Focus Attentional blinks
+## Improve Focus: Attentional blinks
 [Huberman attentional blinks ](https://youtu.be/LAwBdRR4wQk?t=19m40s)
 - searching waldo ⟹ when you find him your brain celebrates a little bit, you pause ⟹ in this moment your attention is drawn away ⟹ you are not able to see another waldo sitting right next to it ⟹because you are over focusing on something
 	- ↳<span style="font-size:100%;color:DodgerBlue;">attentional blink</span>